Appliances

 • Hinges and doors: Lubricate appliance hinges with food-safe lubricant to prevent squeaking or sticking.

-Tight seals and properly functioning hinges are vital for appliance efficiency.
+Tight seals and properly functioning hinges are vital to keeping appliances energy-efficient and maintaining Appliances Lifespan and Performance.

 5. Monitor and Maintain Appliance Settings